openstack/ironic/doc/source/deploy/install-guide.rst

 Building or downloading a deploy ramdisk image
 ==============================================

-The `Building or downloading a deploy ramdisk image`_ section has been moved to the Bare Metal service Install Guide.
+See the `Building or downloading a deploy ramdisk image`_ section in the installation guide for the Bare Metal service.

 .. _`Building or downloading a deploy ramdisk image`: http://docs.openstack.org/project-install-guide/baremetal/draft/deploy-ramdisk.html